 - To avoid encountering issues raising money in the future or spending huge sums of money on legal bills, it is important to get your cap table right from the beginning and to keep accurate records as you issue equity to employees or raise money from investors

-- Your cap table is not a legal agreement, but it is a summary of the equity ownership in your company, including founders, advisors, employees and investors
+- Your cap table is not a legal agreement, but it is a summary of the equity ownership of all stakeholders in your company, including founders, advisors, employees and investors, as well as the number of shares (both outstanding shares and issued shares)

-- When issuing equity to employees or raising funds from investors, you should always keep your cap table up to date.
+- When issuing equity to employees or raising funds from venture capitalists or angel investors, you should always keep your cap table up to date.
 Capbase makes it easy by keeping your cap table updated in real-time

 - Failure to keep accurate records or issuing shares to employees below their fair market value can cause legal and financial problems for startups